shanevanheerden/shanevanheerden.github.io/_pages/courses.md

 layout: page
 permalink: /certifications/
 title: 🎓 certifications
-description: Here are some of the courses I've completed.
+description: Here are some of the certifications I've completed.
 nav: true
 order: 3
 ---